neulab/InterpretEval/README.md

 ```

 #### 4.2.3 Generate the HTML code
 As the introduction in the section 4.2.2, we have generated the analysis results on the path `output_tensorEval/ner/your_model_name/`.
-Next, we will generate the HTM code base on the analysis results on the path `output_tensorEval/ner/your_model_name/`.
+Next, we will generate the HTM code base on the analysis results.
 In the `./run_task_ner.sh`, the codes after `#run pdflatex .tex` are use to generate the HTML code.
 Before run `./run_task_ner.sh`, you need to make sure that you have installed the `texlive` and `poppler`.

 Other illustrations of the `./run_task_ner.sh` code are as follows: